8 Technical Reasons to Shoot Black-and-White Film

 Chemical stability.

-There are plenty of choices when it comes to freshly made black and white film.
+There are plenty of choices when it comes to freshly made black-and-white film.
 There’s also an abundance of well-preserved films that you can still shoot with relative confidence.

 Colour film tends to colour shift and fade as it ages due to the different ways its layers change with time.
 Monochrome film typically degrades across the entire frame, making artifacts less noticeable.

 A large pool of expired monochrome film stock can still be usable today, provided that it’s been stored well.
-This relative stability of the black and white emulsions is also fueling startups like Street Candy, who purchase film of the yesteryear in bulk and repackage it for everyone to use.
+This relative stability of the black-and-white emulsions is also fueling startups like Street Candy, who purchase film of the yesteryear in bulk and repackage it for everyone to use.